Adoor Gopalakrishnan

-Adoor Gopalakrishnan (born 3 July 1941) is an Indian film director, script writer, and producer and is regarded as one of the most notable and renowned filmmakers in India.
-With the release of his first feature film Swayamvaram (1972), Gopalakrishnan pioneered the new wave in Malayalam cinema during the 1970s.
-In a career spanning over five decades, Gopalakrishnan has made only 12 feature films to date.
-His films are made in the Malayalam language and often depict the society and culture of his native state Kerala.
-Nearly all of his films premiered at Venice, Cannes and Toronto International Film Festival.
+Mouttathu Unnithan Gopalakrishnan (born 3 July 1941), known professionally as Adoor Gopalakrishnan, is an Indian film director, screenwriter, and producer who works in Malayalam cinema.
+With the release of his first feature film Swayamvaram (1972), Gopalakrishnan pioneered the "new wave" in Malayalam cinema during the 1970s.
+In a career spanning over five decades, Gopalakrishnan has made 12 feature films.
+His films often depict the society and culture of Kerala.
+Nearly all of his films premiered at Venice, Cannes and Toronto film festivals.
 Along with Satyajit Ray and Mrinal Sen, Gopalakrishnan is one of the most recognized Indian film directors in the world cinema.

-For his films, Gopalakrishnan has won the National Film Award 16 times, next only to Ray and Sen. He also won the Kerala State Film Awards 17 times.
-He was awarded the State honours Padma Shri in 1984 and the Padma Vibhushan in 2006.
+For his films, Gopalakrishnan has won 16 National Film Awards, next only to Ray and Sen. He also won 17 Kerala State Film Awards.
+He was awarded the Padma Shri in 1984 and the Padma Vibhushan in 2006.
 He received the Dadasaheb Phalke Award in 2004 for his valuable contributions to Indian cinema.
 In 2016, he was awarded the J. C. Daniel Award, Kerala government's highest honour for contributions to Malayalam cinema.
-The University of Wisconsin-Milwaukee have established an archive and research center, the Adoor Gopalakrishnan Film Archive and Research Center, at their Peck School of Arts where research students will have access to 35 mm prints of the eleven feature films and several documentaries made by Gopalakrishnan.
+The University of Wisconsin-Milwaukee have established an archive and research center, the Adoor Gopalakrishnan Film Archive and Research Center, at their Peck School of Arts where research students will have access to 35 mm prints of the 11 feature films and several documentaries made by Gopalakrishnan.

-Biography
+Early life

-Gopalakrishnan was born on 3 July 1941 in the village of Pallickal (Medayil Bungalow) near Adoor, present-day Kerala. to a Malayali Nair family.
+Gopalakrishnan was born on 3 July 1941 in the village of Pallikkal near Adoor, present-day Kerala, to a Malayali Nair Mouttathu family.

-After securing a degree in Economics, Political Science and Public Administration in 1961 from the Gandhigram Rural Institute near Dindigul, he worked in Kerala as a statistical investigator for the Government of India's National Sample Survey Office (India) in its early years.
-In 1962, he left his job to study screenwriting and direction at the Film and Television Institute of India in Pune.
-He completed his course from there with a scholarship from the Government of India.
+After securing a degree in Economics, Political Science and Public Administration in 1961 from the Gandhigram Rural Institute near Dindigul, he worked in Kerala as a statistical investigator for the Government of India's National Sample Survey Office in its early years.

+In 1962, he left his job to study screenwriting and direction at the Film and Television Institute of India, Pune.
+He completed his course with a scholarship from the Government of India.
 With his classmates and friends, Gopalakrishnan established Chithralekha Film Society and Chalachithra Sahakarana Sangham; the organization was the first film society in Kerala and it aimed at production, distribution and exhibition of films in the co-operative sector.